-- In Thames Valley we have a therapeutic practitioner, who works within an intergrative counselling model. - Team Parenting, a relationship based model, supports the view of a group of professionals and foster parents working collaboratively on a shared endeavour, valuing highly the expertise and contribution of all participants. - We provide a service that focuses on the foster parent and child, or young person in placement, providing practical suggestions on how to manage challenging behaviours and respond to what may be being expressed. - Together with learning opportunities such as foster parent training, Team Parenting meetings, led by or in conjunction with the preexisting team, FCAs therapeutic practitioner provide a space to listen, and to learn about the child, helping everyone to understand the emotional needs of traumatised children in a deeper way, so that we can provide the right environment needed for recovery.
+- In Thames Valley we have a therapeutic practitioner, who works within an integrative counselling model, dual qualified as a social worker which allows the work to consider the conflicts between therapeutic approaches and social work. - We provide a service that focuses on the foster parent and child, or young person in placement, providing practical suggestions on how to manage challenging behaviours and respond to what may be being expressed, we are dynamic in our response and work with changing need - Together with learning opportunities such as foster parent training, therapeutic support groups, and one to one support, led by or in conjunction with the pre-existing team, FCA's therapeutic practitioner provides a space to support foster parents understanding of traumatised children in a deeper way, so that we can provide the right environment needed for reparative care.